WHEN TO GO

 Accommodation: 3,500 – 27,000LKR

-THE LUREKalpitiya has a long, narrow pristine sandbar that separates the lagoon from the Indian Ocean in one of the most consistently windy destination in the word.
+THE LUREKalpitiya has a long, narrow pristine sandbar that separates the lagoon from the Indian Ocean in one of the most consistently windy destinations in the word.
 People are only just now beginning to believe all that they see and hear.
 Expect daily 20 - 25 knots between May and October and sligtly less in the second season from December - a paradise for kitesurfing!

 PHOTO - De Silva Windresort